 period of minutes while the database is created.

-GKE and Config Connector reconcile each resource with every update or after a jitter perioid with an average of 10 minutes.
+GKE and Config Connector reconcile each resource with every update or after a jitter period with an average of 10 minutes.
 When there is an error in reconciling, Config Connector retries with exponential backoff where maximum backoff is two minutes.
 You can view any errors in the Events of a given resource.

 Mutable but unreadable fields are actuated on change only

-Some APIs expose fields that are not readable, but are mutable (e.g. the password for a SQL user).
+Some APIs expose fields that are not readable, but are mutable (for example, the password for a SQL user).
 Due to the inability to see if these fields have been modified, mutable but unreadable fields are updated only when the custom resource is modified.

-Resources will not be recreated when modifying immutable fields
+Resources are not recreated when modifying immutable fields

 Some fields in a resource are immutable, and can't be reconciled without deleting, then re-creating the target resource.

-In these situations, Config Connector will emit an "UpdatedFailed" Kubernetes event for the resource rather than perform this re-creation.
-The user must then delete and re-create the resource.
+In these situations, Config Connector emits an "UpdatedFailed" Kubernetes event for the resource rather than perform this re-creation.
+You must then delete and re-create the resource.

 Warning UpdateFailed 37m (x643 over 15d) computeinstance-controller Update call failed: the desired mutation for the following field(s) is invalid: [bootDisk.0.InitializeParams.0.Image networkInterface.0.NetworkIp]